3D Pose Nowcasting: Forecast the Future to Improve the Present: Proposed Method

 \subsection{Depth and Past Pose Input Processing}

-As mentioned, the first input branch is responsible for extracting the feature related to the current pose of the robot.
+As mentioned, the first input branch is responsible for extracting the features related to the current pose.
 In this case, the input is represented by a depth image that is converted into an XYZ image, formally defined as follows:

 where $\pi$ is the projection in the 3D space, $D$ is the matrix of distances used to create the depth image and $K$ is the projection matrix.
 This kind of depth representation has been proved to have better generalization capabilities across different domains with respect to common depth images \cite{simoni2022semi}.
 Being aware of the recent and significant advances in HPE~\cite{dang2019deep}, we exploit the well-known HRNet-32 architecture~\cite{sun2019deep}, specifically the randomly initialized first four stages without the last convolution, as the backbone to extract pose-related features.
 These features are then concatenated with the ones extracted through the other branch, described as follows.